AresMUSH/aresmush/game/plugins/arescentral/help/en/index.md

 [AresCentral](http://arescentral.aresmush.com/) is the social hub for AresMUSH.

-Players can manage their [handles](http://aresmush.com/handles) and preferences.
-They can also view the AresCentral games directory, seeing all Ares games.
+Players can manage their Player Handles and preferences.
+They can also view the AresCentral directory of all Ares games.

 ## Topics